Normalization vs Standardization, When to Use What?

 Applicability | When the range of values matters | When data follows a normal distribution |

-Normalization and standardization have their respective advantages and should be chosen based on the characteristics of the data and the purpose of the analysis.
+Both techniques have their own advantages and should be selected based on the data’s characteristics and the analysis goal.

 Here’s how to decide between normalization and standardization in practical scenarios.